First released by The Larry Clinton Orchestra feat. Bea Wain (US #10 1939).

 “But, prior to that release, The Larry Clinton Orchestra covered ‘Over the Rainbow’ in a December 1938 recording session for Victor Records featuring vocalist Bea Wain.
 That version charted Top 10 in the Hit Parade in early 1939, months prior to the release of the movie in August 1939.
 The Glenn Miller Orchestra follow-up with a #1 hit cover that spent 15 weeks on the 1939 Hit Parade.
 A cover by the Bob Crosby Orchestra cover spent 8 weeks on the Hit Parade and peaking at #2.
 Judy Garland’s original recording was also commercially released, peaking at #5.

 “Covers of ‘Over the Rainbow’ continued to be made for decades after.
 Two covers charted in the 1960s – the Demensions’ in 1960, and Patti LaBelle & the Bluebells in 1966.
-In 2001, Eva Cassidy’s recording charted in the UK while, in the US, Hawaii’an singer Israel ‘Iz’ Kamakawiwo’ole’s cover charted in the Top-40 in 2002.”
+In 2001, Eva Cassidy’s recording charted in the UK while Cliff Richard’s medley of ‘Somewhere Over the Rainbow/What a Wonderful World’ charted Top-10 in the UK the same year.

 The Glenn Miller Orchestra, “Over the Rainbow” (1939):